vusec/bhi-spectre-bhb/pocs/README.md

 This step may take a bit of time, especially on the 11th gen. Intel processors.
 We suggest to wait until ~300'000 tries are made.

+#### Assertion `setrlimit(RLIMIT_MEMLOCK, &rlim)==0' failed.

+Due to the raw Evict+Reload implementation, this PoC requires 24MB of eBPF maps.
+On some system this is beyond the allowed limit.
+To solve this issue ensure your user has the capability `CAP_SYS_RESOURCE`.